richb-hanover/AnsibleForNewVPS/README.md

 Ansible connects via SSH and invokes commands on the target.
 This makes it convenient to apply the same configuration to multiple computers in the "inventory".

-The original idea for these "new VPS" scripts came from Ryan Eschinger's gist at [https://gist.github.com/ryane/e0ea8e4a75b140bf799f](https://gist.github.com/ryane/e0ea8e4a75b140bf799f)
+The original idea for these "new VPS" scripts came from Ryan Eschinger's [First Five Minutes on a New Server](https://ryaneschinger.com/blog/securing-a-server-with-ansible/) which was revised to the gist at [https://gist.github.com/ryane/e0ea8e4a75b140bf799f](https://gist.github.com/ryane/e0ea8e4a75b140bf799f)
 Regrettably, that playbook seems to have been broken by non-backward-compatible changes to Ansible.

 The "new server" script was created by hand, collecting info from various sources on the Internet.